Time-Modulated Intelligent Reflecting Surfaces for Integrated Sensing, Communication and Security: A Generative AI Design Framework: Introduction

-Experimental results validate the effectiveness of the proposed framework, showing that the learned GFlowNet-based policy generates TM-IRS patterns that support multiple users, and achieve robust communication and sensing performance.
+Experimental results validate the effectiveness of the proposed approach, showing that the learned GFlowNet-based policy generates TM-IRS patterns that support multiple users, and achieve more robust security performance against existing PLS benchmarks.
 Moreover, the sampling policy is stochastic and remains hidden from adversaries, significantly increasing the difficulty of interception or reverse-engineering.
-Notably, the GFlowNet achieves strong performance even when trained on fewer than $0.000001\%$ of all possible configurations, highlighting its efficiency compared to exhaustive combinatorial search.
+Notably, the GFlowNet achieves strong performance even when trained on fewer than $0.000001\%$ of all possible configurations, highlighting its sampling efficiency compared to exhaustive combinatorial search.

 The remainder of the paper is organized as follows.
 Section~\ref{system_model} describes the system model, including the TM-IRS-assisted DFRC architecture, OFDM transmission, and the performance metrics used for evaluating communication and sensing.
 Section \ref{problem} gives the problem formulation in a practical scenario.
 Section~\ref{gflownet} presents the proposed GFlowNet-based TM-IRS design framework, detailing the MDP formulation, reward construction, and algorithm procedure.
 Section~\ref{experiments} provides simulation results that compare the proposed method with baseline approaches under various DFRC settings.
 Finally, Section~\ref{conclusion} concludes the paper and outlines potential directions for future research.